sezginacer/LibraryAPI/README.md

 First clone repo, then goto project's home directory and run `firstrun.sh`.
 This script creates virtual environment, activates it, installs project requirements, creates database schema, creates user with username `admin` and password `admin`, populates database with books and authors, finally runs the server.
-After running server, now `client.py` can be used to test Library API.
+After running the server, now `client.py` can be used to test Library API.
+No need to run `firstrun.sh` for second time.
+Server can be started with `./manage.py runserver` or `./manage.py runserver_plus` command after the first run.